methacholine challenge test overview and practice questions

 It is used in patients with bronchospasms who have normal PFTs or nonspecific results of bronchodilator studies.

-25. What is a DIRECT bronchoprovocation test?
+25. What is a direct bronchoprovocation test?

 It has high sensitivity and low specificity.

-26. What is an INDIRECT bronchoprovocation test?
+26. What is an indirect bronchoprovocation test?

-Low sensitivity and high specificity.
+It has low sensitivity and high specificity.

 Diagnosis of asthma, airway hyperresponsiveness severity assessment, and seeing the response of asthma treatment.